fiberplane/quickstart/README.md

   <hr style="border-width: 0.25em"></hr>
 </div>

-Fiberplane is a collaborative notebook that connects to your existing observability stack and helps you monitor and debug your infrastructure.
-Fiberplane is currently available for the Web in Closed Beta - you can sign up for early access [here](https://fiberplane.dev).
+Fiberplane is a collaborative notebook that connects to your observability stack and helps you monitor and debug your infrastructure.
+Fiberplane is currently available for the Web in closed beta - you can sign up for early access 👉 **[here](https://fiberplane.dev)**.

+You can explore a Fiberplane Notebook by simply going to [fp.new](https://fp.new) in the address bar of your browser, however, in order to save your notebook or query your observability data you will need to create an account and establish access to your infrastructure.

 ### How Fiberplane works

-Fiberplane allows you to query, visualize, and understand metrics and logs in your infrastructure.
+Fiberplane accesses your infrastructure through Proxy, a lightweight package, [available as a Docker image](https://hub.docker.com/r/fiberplane/proxy), that once installed allows you to query your observability data from your Notebook.

 Whenever you execute a query in the notebook: